sarahcatherine311/rancid-tomatillos/README.md

 ### Feature Spotlight
-We successfully implemented REacy Router into our application
+We successfully implemented React Router into our application

 ### Installation Instructions: